Ali-Rauf368/MultiTalent-Forum/README.md

     - General Knowledge

 - **2. Guessing Number and Guessing Letter**
+   - Choose between:
-  - Guess a number between 1 and 100 with up to 3 attempts.
+    - Guess a number between 1 and 100 with up to 3 attempts
-  - Guess a missing letter from Tourists places names .
+    - Guess a missing letter from famous Tourists places names

 - **3. Thrilling Games**
   - Choose between: